Philips CPAP Lawsuits

 According to Philips, CPAP side effects from foam particle and gas inhalation or ingestion range from mild symptoms such as headaches to serious side effects such as cancer.
 People may suffer from a range of inflammatory, toxic and carcinogenic effects.

-As of August 2022, the FDA reported that it has received more than 69,000 medical devices reports of side effects linked to devices recalled for PE-PUR foam issues.
-These reports include 168 deaths.
+As of December 31, 2022, the U.S. Food and Drug Administration reported it has received more than 98,000 medical device reports of side effects linked to devices recalled for PE-PUR foam issues.
+These reports include 346 deaths since April of 2021.

 - Airway irritation and inflammation